 For more information and dates for next year, visit the Carnaval de Quebec page.

 Ciao Bambino’s expert Family Vacation Consultants offer comprehensive trip planning services, including itinerary development, hotel selection and booking, and activity and guide recommendations.
-Request assistance on the CB!
-Vacation Consulting page.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Sandy’s trip was hosted by the Quebec City Tourism Board.
 As always, our opinions are our own.
 Photos by Sandy Pappas.